Free Initial Consultations

 A death delaying procedure is one that slows the event of death.
 Some examples include using assisted breathing devices, feeding tubes and certain medications.
 While you may accept or reject specific procedures, your attending physician is charged with ensuring that you are properly fed and hydrated and that you are comfortable.

-There are many details to consider.
+There are many details to consider when planning for your end-of-life care.
 Choose the Davi Law Group to help guide your decisions.
-Contact us to schedule a consultation.
+Contact our Naperville living will attorneys to start discussing your case today.
 We offer free in-person consultations to get to know our attorneys.
-We also offer reasonably-priced consultations to discuss your specific Living Will needs.
+We also offer reasonably-priced consultations to discuss your specific living will needs.
 We serve clients in DuPage, Will, Kane, Kendall, and Cook Counties from our Wheaton, Naperville, Plainfield, Joliet, and Chicago, Illinois offices.

 Back to Top